mann0000/wax-game-bots/README.md

 # Prerequisites
 These scripts are written for Node.js and interact with Wax blockchain.
 You therefore need:
 * A Wax account with a private key.
 Use Scatter to get one and then activate it.
 The key does not leave the script.
+Replace all accounts mention with your wax address (mine is often nfttreasury2)
 * Basic knowledge of Node.js: you have to install it and then install that repository dependencies to make it run (npm install).
 * An active Internet connection: the scripts make calls to a Wax RPC.
 You therefore need an Internet connection.
 * Some assets related to the game you want to bot (see comments on scripts)